This essay reflects on the decline of live theatre in modern culture, exploring audience demographics, changing roles, and the illusion of revival.

-Having been deeply involved in the theater industry for over half a century, I’ve had the privilege of observing the rich tapestry of experiences within this vibrant world.
+Having been deeply involved in the theater industry for over half a century, I’ve had the privilege of observing the rich mosaic of experiences within this vibrant world.
 My interactions with thousands of theater companies, ranging from modest endeavors to grand productions, have allowed me to witness the diverse talents and unique narratives that unfold on stage.

 In addition to my involvement in the theater, my passion for history has provided me with perhaps a broader perspective, enabling me to see the evolution of this art form over time.
 As I approach retirement, I beg your indulgence if I share some insights garnered from these collective experiences.
 Looking back, I see the resilience of artists struggling against the ever-changing trends that have shaped theater.
 Looking forward, I am gripped by a disconcerting and unwelcome vision.